 CloudSigma API Documentation: https://cloudsigma-docs.readthedocs.org/en/latest/

 The library consists of a Client object and a collection of resource objects.
-Each resource object represents a resource list, or item, such as cloud_status, locations, servers, or snapshots, and describes the resource with properties such as the URL resource name, whether authorisation is required, and methods for getting, creating, updating, and deleting the resource on the server.
+Each resource object represents a resource list, or item, such as cloud_status, locations, servers, or snapshots, and describes the resource with properties such as the URL resource name, whether authorization is a requirement, and methods for getting, creating, updating, and deleting the resource on the server.
 The library can be found at: https://github.com/russmack/cloudsigma

-In order to send a request to a given resource, a resource object must be created, and an arguments object created.
+In order to send a request to a given resource, a resource object must be created.
+Then, an arguments object must be created.
 The arguments object is created by calling one of the desired NewList(), NewCreate(), NewEdit(), or NewDelete() methods, which correspond to the HTTPS GET, POST, PUT, and DELETE methods, and which return an Args object containing the required request properties for the resource request, such as the HTTPS verb, the content type, and whether authentication is required.
-Once created, the Args object has a number of user-specific fields such as Username, Password, Location, and Format, which can then be set.
+Once created, the Args object has a number of user-specific fields such as Username, Password, Location, and Format.
+Then, they can be set.
 As an example, a request to the cloud_status resource would use an Args object as follows:

 Putting those parts together in a small example:

 The options for the Args.Location field can be found by getting the locations resource, as follows.
 You’ll notice that this request itself requires a location, because the API requires a subdomain, for which it uses a location.

 At the time of writing, the above returns an object for each of Zurich, Honolulu, Miami, San Jose, and Washington DC.
 All of them with associated metadata.

 Values with Limits